SenneDW/SpotifyStats/README.md

 # SpotifyStats
 Work In Progress, Project is still under development.
+(Not responsive)

 Personal project to show stats from a Spotify user.
 Stats are based on calculated affinity.